AI-Assisted Hardware Design with Flux

 We've organized our tutorials according to the steps of the hardware design process.
-Copilot can revolutionize every step of the hardware development process from initial brainstorming all the way through production.
+Flux can revolutionize every step of the hardware development process from initial brainstorming all the way through production.

 Overview

-Flux Copilot is an AI design assistant that lives in your Flux projects, understanding your project's context and components to provide relevant information and assistance.
-Unlike generic AI tools, Copilot is specifically trained for hardware design and PCB development, making it a powerful companion throughout your design process.
+Flux is an AI design assistant that lives in your projects, understanding your project's context and components to provide relevant information and assistance.
+Unlike generic AI tools, Flux is specifically trained for hardware design and PCB development, making it a powerful companion throughout your design process.

 Architecture Design

-During the initial planning stages, Copilot can help you:
+During the initial planning stages, Flux can help you:

 - Brainstorm system architectures based on your requirements